CanadaFireSat: Toward high-resolution wildfire forecasting with multiple modalities: Discussion

 \subsection{Limitations and Future Work}

 As mentioned in Section \ref{sec:dis-samp}, the main limitation of methods trained on CanadaFireSat is the difficulty of modeling the ignition component in wildfires due to its inherent stochasticity.
-Weather data from ERA5 can provide information on the risk of lightning, nonetheless, explicitly adding lightning probability \citep{geng2019lightnet} as a predictor, as well as other proxies for human ignition, like the proximity to human settlement, could help the trained models to characterize ignition better.
+Weather data from ERA5 can provide information on the risk of lightning; nonetheless, explicitly adding lightning probability \citep{geng2019lightnet} as a predictor, as well as training on a subset of samples with high fire weather risk and lightning occurrence, could help the trained models to better characterize ignition.

-Multi-task learning \citep{zhang2021survey} can also be leveraged to develop a model capable of forecasting wildfires at multiple scales.
+Multi-task learning \citep{zhang2021survey} with multi-scale and multi-view representations \citep{wang2020deep, liu2021swin} could also be leveraged to develop a model forecasting wildfires at multiple scales.
 One could leverage different forecasting heads at multiple resolutions: $10$ km, $1$ km, $100$ m.
-This could help alleviate memory size constraints when high-resolution forecasts are deemed unnecessary and help providing consistent predictions across scales.
-Indeed, hierarchical learning \citep{li2022deep} can also be linked to multi-scale wildfire forecasting, as one can build a hierarchical structure across labels at different resolutions.
+This could help alleviate memory size constraints when high-resolution forecasts are deemed unnecessary and help provide consistent predictions across scales, and therefore alleviate continuity breaks across neighboring tiles, as shown in Figure \ref{fig:use case}.

-Moreover, one could investigate the potential of geolocation embeddings such as SatCLIP \citep{klemmer2023satclip} or GeoCLIP \citep{vivanco2023geoclip} to represent high-resolution non-dynamic satellite information combined with non-spatial, but temporal dynamics from Sentinel-2 \citep{pelletier2023wildfire}, as a way to factorize spatial and temporal components in satellite data and limit memory consumption.
+Moreover, one could investigate the potential of geolocation embeddings such as SatCLIP \citep{klemmer2023satclip} or GeoCLIP \citep{vivanco2023geoclip} to represent high-resolution non-dynamic satellite information.
+These could be combined with non-spatial, but temporal dynamics from Sentinel-2 \citep{pelletier2023wildfire} as a way to factorize spatial and temporal components in satellite data and limit memory consumption.
+Extending CanadaFireSat with atmospherically corrected images (e.g. L2A) or with BRDF-corrected Harmonized Landsat and Sentinel-2 data could help improving performances.